pnp/script-samples/scripts/spo-add-contenttypehub-format-field-to-List/README.md

 ```

 ## Results running the script
-When accessing to Content Type Hub the following content should be avaliable
+When accessing to Content Type Hub the following content should be available
 ![Content Type Hub Screenshot](assets/ContentTypeHub.PNG)

-When accessing to created custom List the new Content Type Hub should be avaliable.
+When accessing to created custom List the new Content Type Hub should be available.
 ![Content Type List Screenshot](assets/ContentTypeHubList.PNG)